-We may also choose to transmit your order for execution to another broker or dealer (which may be located outside of the European Economic Area (EEA) and could include both affiliate entities and / or third party brokers), in which case we will either determine the ultimate execution venue ourselves on the basis described above, and instruct the other broker or dealer accordingly, or we will satisfy ourselves that the other broker or dealer has arrangements in place to enable us to comply with our best execution obligations to you.
+We may also choose to transmit your order for execution to another broker or dealer (which may be located outside of the European Economic Area ("EEA") and could include both affiliate entities and / or third party brokers), in which case we will either determine the ultimate execution venue ourselves on the basis described above, and instruct the other broker or dealer accordingly, or we will satisfy ourselves that the other broker or dealer has arrangements in place to enable us to comply with our best execution obligations to you.

-We will take steps to not structure or charge our commissions in such a way as to discriminate unfairly between execution venues.
+We will take steps not to structure or charge our commissions in such a way as to discriminate unfairly between execution venues.
 When we select venues we will do so either on a long-term basis, by choosing the venues to which we will maintain access or on a short-term basis, by choosing the venue or venues, to which we have access and which are the most appropriate to execute individual orders or any part of them.

-As a general principle, for the securities in which we execute, we look to maintain access to the market on which the securities are originally listed and/or predominantly traded.
+As a general principle, for the financial instruments in which we execute or transmit for execution and determine the ultimate execution venue, we look to maintain access (whether direct or supplied by a third party broker) to the market on which the relevant financial instruments are originally listed and/or predominantly traded.

-In selecting and maintaining any additional venues in the relevant jurisdiction, our approach is governed by the following factors:
+In selecting venues in the relevant jurisdiction, our approach is governed by the following factors: